Posts

 Who Knew I Could Repair Speakers?

 Granted, it didn't involve any soldering.
 As noted in an earlier post about a new (used) pair of tweeters I bought on Ebay, the original tweeters on my 1980s Snell Jii speakers had gotten tired-sounding.
 If I had been smart, I would have done a Google search about that problem before buying the new tweeters, but when they arrived, they were a bit loud compared to the Snell's woofers.
 I had anticipate that they might, given that their sensitivity is 92dbs, compared to the woofers' 90dbs.
 So, either I was going to have to add a resistor to each of the new tweeters or try a different fix.
 That's when it finally occurred to me that there might be some way of repairing the old speakers.
+I learned from some online audio discussions that the problem I was having with the original Snell tweeters could be fixed, and I found several recommendations on how to go about doing it.
+Apparently, the cause of the problem is that the sealant on the old tweeters had become dry and brittle,

 Why I Prefer Solid State Amplifiers